 Area of Kilimanjaro’s glaciers, 1880–2016

 Why have these glaciers been shrinking?
 One factor is snowfall.
 We don’t have weather measurements from the peak until very recently, but scientists have reconstructed a general picture.
 In the 1880s, the East African climate became much drier.
 Glaciers started shrinking, and lake levels started dropping.
 And since the early 1900s, at three weather stations on Kilimanjaro’s southern foothills, rainfall has decreased by 27 to 39 percent.
 Glaciers need fresh snow for at least two reasons: to feed them with fresh ice and to provide a bright white shield between the ice and the sun.

-Finally, tourism is now a major part of the local economy.
+Tourism is now a major part of the local economy.
 Ten thousand visitors climb the mountain every year, employing local people as porters and guides.
 The snow and ice are part of what attracts the tourists, some of whom come as a “last chance” opportunity, believing that the glaciers will soon disappear.
-Scientific estimates of that date vary from 2015 to midcentury, and some believe the glaciers on the side slopes may survive.
+Scientific estimates of that date vary, and some believe the glaciers on the side slopes may survive.
 If the glaciers do disappear, seasonal snow will still whiten the peak, but perhaps not in the dry seasons when most tourists come.
 In the end, on this mountain both science and economics are always drawn back, as if by some powerful cultural gravity, to the famous white landscape on its peak.